-Edward A. Smith is a Partner at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara, Wolf & Carone, LLP.
+Edward A. Smith is a Partner and Co-Chair of the firm’s, Workout, Restructuring, Bankruptcy and Creditors’ Rights Practice Group at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara, Wolf & Carone, LLP.
 He is a top litigator whose practice concentrates on commercial, business and financial litigation, land use and environmental law, bankruptcy and contract review.
 Prior to joining Abrams Fensterman, Mr. Smith was a partner at a prestigious real estate and corporate firm in Westchester.

 Mr. Smith has been practicing law for over thirty years and has extensive experience in a wide variety of areas, including commercial, business and financial litigation, land use, environmental law, contract review and regulatory/law enforcement.

 His experience includes practicing as a litigator at large private law firms, as an in-house lawyer at a financial services company and – for ten years – as an Assistant United States Attorney for the Southern District of New York.
 While at the U.S. Attorney’s Office, Mr. Smith also served at different times as Chief of the Environmental Protection Unit, Chief of the Tax Unit and Senior Litigation Counsel.